The Salesforce Schema Builder — What You Need to Know

 Below, you’ll see that the selected Objects “Account” and “Contact” are connected to one another.
 However, you cannot view the dependencies of the connected fields — for instance, the “Annual Revenue” connections aren’t available when we click on the field.
 The problem with this is that if we change the Account object, we might unknowingly alter another field sitting on it, like “Annual Revenue” that is being used in other parts of your Org.

-Strongpoint’s Dependency Relationship Diagram
+Netwrix Strongpoint’s Dependency Relationship Diagram

-Strongpoint’s Dependency Relationship Diagram is an intuitive visual tool for at-a-glance impact analysis that, on the surface, shares many of the same features as the Salesforce schema builder.
+Netwrix Strongpoint’s Dependency Relationship Diagram is an intuitive visual tool for at-a-glance impact analysis that, on the surface, shares many of the same features as the Salesforce schema builder.
 It can get all fields from an Object and show you the connections between them, but it also goes a step further, showing you the connections on those connected fields, and giving you a more comprehensive picture of your Org’s data model.

 In the same way as we did above, you’ll see that we’ve selected the Account Object to view, and then clicked on “Annual Revenue”, just as we did in the schema builder.
-With Strongpoint, you can see all of the dependencies sitting on the Annual Revenue field within your Org, allowing for even safer changes.
+With Netwrix Strongpoint, you can see all of the dependencies sitting on the Annual Revenue field within your Org, allowing for even safer changes.

 While the DRD isn’t designed to push changes into production (we have a whole change management system for that), when used in conjunction with the schema builder or other Salesforce tools, it’s extremely helpful for minimizing risk when pushing out hotfixes, deprecating unused customizations, or doing more comprehensive development work.

-Whether you’re looking to deploy critical changes or conducting an Org-wide cleanup, Strongpoint gives you tools to see in advance what will happen if you deprecate a field, change a picklist or modify a custom Object — making every move in Salesforce risk-free.
+Whether you’re looking to deploy critical changes or conducting an Org-wide cleanup, Netwrix Strongpoint gives you tools to see in advance what will happen if you deprecate a field, change a picklist or modify a custom Object — making every move in Salesforce risk-free.